-Soon after the Commonwealth Plan of Adjustment went into effect, the Commonwealth rejected the PREPA Plan of Adjustment that had been negotiated with PREPA bondholders.
+After the Commonwealth Plan of Adjustment went into effect, the Commonwealth rejected the Puerto Rico Electric Power Authority ('PREPA") Plan of Adjustment that had been negotiated with PREPA bondholders.
 The United States District Court for the District of Puerto Rico (the "District Court") has mandated mediation between the parties to try to negotiate a new plan.
 On September 16, 2022, The Financial Oversight and Management Board for Puerto Rico ("Fiscal Board") announced an impasse in the mediation and filed a schedule for the resumption of litigation.
-Bondholders filed for the appointment of a receiver to run the PREPA while the litigation is resolved.
+Bondholders filed for the appointment of a receiver to run the PREPA plan while the litigation is resolved.
 On September 28, 2022, the District Court rejected both the appointment of the receiver and the resumption of litigation.
 It ordered the Fiscal Board to file a new re-structuring plan by December 1, 2022, and the parties to continue mediation.
 The Fiscal Board submitted a new plan during December 2022.
 The Fiscal Board received objections to the adequacy of the Disclosure Statement and on February 9, 2023, filed the First Amended Title III Plan of Adjustment for PREPA and its Disclosure Statement.
-Some parties have filed objections to the amended disclosure statement that are still pending before the Court.
+Some parties filed objections to the amended disclosure statement.
+A Second Amended Plan was submitted on February 26, 2023 and a Third Amended Plan was submitted on May 11, 2023.
+On June 28, 2023, the Court set interim litigation deadlines concerning the Third Amended Plan for June and July 2023, with an order to file a joint status report on July 19, 2023, with a proposed litigation schedule for confirmation proceedings.
+On September 15, 2023, a Modified Third Amended Plan was submitted, which has been modified five times.
+On November 16, 2023, PREPA filed the latest iteration (Fifth) of the Third Amended Plan and the Supplemental Disclosure Statement related thereto.
+On November 17, 2023, the Title III Court entered an order approving the adequacy of the information contained in the Supplemental Disclosure Statement.
+A hearing to consider confirmation of the Plan of Adjustment is scheduled for March 4, 2024.
 The defaulted PREPA bonds owned by the Fund continue to trade in the market.